sleichen/March-Machine-Learning-Mania-2017/README.md

 # March Machine Learning Mania 2017
 This was a competition on Kaggle.com to successfully predict the outcomes of the 2017 NCAA Basketball Tournament.
 All of the data I used, as well as my submissions, are in the .csv files.
 The Jupyter notebook gives the actual model, and is meant to be readable.
 I used Python (mostly pandas and sklearn) to do the analysis.

 This was my first real project in data science, and as such there's nothing too sophisticated.
 I ended up finishing 198/442, with a LogLoss of 0.515497.
-That's right in line with my expectations based on testing, and overall I'm happy with it.
+That's right in line with (or even a little better than) my expectations based on testing, and overall I'm happy with it.
 I've also got some things to keep in mind for next year:

 1) Take the tournament structure into account.
 To some extent this is already implicit in the seed data, but I think more can be done with it.
 This could make an especially big difference once we get to the Final Four, which are the most inherently uncertain games to predict.